fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ```
 what is your name ? | What's your name ? | Who are you ?| what should i call you ? | do you have a name
 !example:what is your name?
-My name is Susi.
+My name is SUSI.
 ```

-Adding examples for each skill gives us an overview of what Susi can do.
+Adding examples for each skill gives us an overview of what SUSI can do.
 We can look at all example queries at http://api.susi.ai/cms/getExampleSkill.json